Trade Stock Indices

 Bearish Sell Trade Signal

 If the Inertia is below 50, negative inertia is indicated, this therefore defines the long term trend as downwards as long as the trading indicator remains below 50.
-If it goes above 50 then this is interpreted as an exit signal.
+If it crosses above 50 this then is interpreted as an exit trading signal.
 The chart below illustrates how a sell trade signal generated.

-Inertia Indices Indicator Downward Indices Trend - Inertia Stock Indices Indicator Analysis on Charts
+Inertia Indices Indicator Downward Indices Trend - Inertia Indices Indicator Analysis on Charts

 Bearish Signal